Pseudo-Anosov homeomorphisms of punctured non-orientable surfaces with small stretch factor: Minimal stretch factors for non-orientable surfaces with marked points

-\p{Step 2: Constructing the maps} In what is now a classical paper, Penner gives a construction of pseudo-Anosov homeomorphisms on both orientable and non-orientable surfaces \cite{penner1988construction}.
+In what is now a classical paper, Penner gives a construction of pseudo-Anosov homeomorphisms on both orientable and non-orientable surfaces \cite{penner1988construction}.
 Below we outline the Penner construction for non-orientable surfaces following the details of Liechti--Strenner \cite[Section 2]{LS}.

-\p{Inconsistent markings} Let $\no$ be a non-orientable surface and let $c$ be a two-sided curve in $\no$.
+\paragraph{Inconsistent markings} Let $\no$ be a non-orientable surface and let $c$ be a two-sided curve in $\no$.
 There exists a neighborhood of $c$ that is homeomorphic to an annulus.
 Let $\mathcal{A}_c$ be an annulus and let $\zeta_c: \mathcal{A}_c \xrightarrow{} \no$ be the homeomorphism that maps to a neighborhood of $c$.
 The homeomorphism $\zeta_c$ is called a \textit{marking} of $c$.
 A pair consisting of a curve $c$ and $\zeta_c$ is called a {\it marked curve}.
 If we fix an orientation of $\mathcal{A}_c$, then we can pushforward this orientation to $\no$.
-Let $(c,\zeta_c)$ and let $(d,\zeta_d)$ be two marked curves that intersect at one point $p$.
-We say that $(c,\zeta_c)$ and $(d,\zeta_d)$ are {\it marked inconsistently} if the pushforward of the orientation of $\mathcal{A}_c$ and disagrees with the pushforward of the orientation of $\mathcal{A}_d$ in a neighborhood of $p$.
+Let $(c,\zeta_c)$ and $(d,\zeta_d)$ be two marked curves that intersect at one point $p$.
+We say that $(c,\zeta_c)$ and $(d,\zeta_d)$ are {\it marked inconsistently} if the pushforward of the orientation of $\mathcal{A}_c$ disagrees with the pushforward of the orientation of $\mathcal{A}_d$ in a neighborhood of $p$.
 We emphasize that we can also say that two disjoint curves are inconsistently marked.

-\p{Dehn twists} We define the Dehn twist $\phi_{c,\zeta_c}(x)$ around a marked curve $(c,\zeta_c)$ as:
+\paragraph{Dehn twists} We define the Dehn twist $\phi_{c,\zeta_c}(x)$ around a marked curve $(c,\zeta_c)$ as: